-The discount rates used in the actuarial valuations to measure the total pension liability as of June 30, 2017, reflect the long-term expected rates of return.
-The discount rates used to measure the total pension liability as of June 30, 2017, was 7.15%.
-These differ from the discount rates used as of June 30, 2016, which was 7.65%, due to a decrease in the long-term expected rate of return.
+The discount rates used in the actuarial valuations to measure the total pension liability as of June 30, 2018 and 2017, reflect the long-term expected rates of return.
+The discount rates used to measure the total pension liability as of June 30, 2018 and 2017, was 7.15%, respectively.
 The financial reporting discount rates are not adjusted for administrative expenses and are consistent with the funding discount rates at the end of the three-year funding discount rate phase-in period.